 Night time cloth diapering has worked out good for us with our own set of trials.
-Though we too had our share of leaks but that doesn’t stop us from trying various brands of diapers and their different soakers.
+Though we too had our share of leaks that doesn’t stop us from trying various brands of diapers and their different soakers.
 All this trial helped me in learning some tricks while testing different diapers and which diaper worked for us and in what combination of soakers.
-To learn more about type of diapers which are currently available today, read my blog post on basics of cloth diaper and how to maintain them.
+To learn more about the type of diapers which are currently available today, read my blog post on basics of cloth diaper and how to maintain them.

-- Understand your Diaper– Understanding composition of your diaper could be very useful and learning what other type of Insert can be used in your cloth diaper to make the perfect combination, could work for your Night Time Cloth Diapering.
+- Understand your Diaper– Understanding composition of your diaper could be very useful and learning what other types of Insert can be used in your cloth diaper to make the perfect combination, could work for your Night Time Cloth Diapering.
 To understand them better, read the product guide properly to understand which type of fabric is used and the number of layers in your Cloth Diaper.

 - Type of Insert– Each of these play an important role as various fabrics used insider the waterproof shell have different soaking capacities.
 Microfibres (MF) inserts are the cheapest of the lot and have an average soaking, they are present in either 3 or 4 layers in most of the brands.
-Then there are bamboo and organic cotton boosters which are comparatively better than MF but they need couple of more washes as compared to MF to bring them up to a maximum absorbency level.
-The best of the soaker type is HEMP, they are available in prefold (which you fold as per your baby’s gender with multiple folds at the right places) or boosters, which can be directly added to the Cloth diaper.
+Then there are bamboo and organic cotton boosters which are comparatively better than MF but they need a couple of more washes as compared to MF to bring them up to a maximum absorbency level.
+The best of the soaker type is HEMP, they are available in prefold (which you fold as per your baby’s gender with multiple folds at the right places) or boosters, which can be directly added to the Cloth Diaper.

 TIP: To be noted that these fabrics are not dry feel and you may have to either add a dry fleece layer or use soakers which has a dry feel layer at the top.
 Also MF/Cotton soaks the wetness quickly as compared to Hemp, so you should ideally add Hemp as a booster and not directly in contact with baby’s bottom.